 We are reader-supported.
 Buying through any red colored link on our site may earn us commissions.
 Learn More.

-VVS2 diamonds are exceptionally high-quality when it comes to Diamond Clarity.
+VVS2 diamonds are exceptionally high-quality on the diamond clarity chart.
+A VVS2 will have tiny inclusions that will rarely be seen even under 10X magnification and will always be “eye-clean”.
 However, to the naked eye, a VVS2 clarity diamond may not look any different from one several grades lower, yet will come at a higher price.

 “The GIA Clarity Scale contains 11 grades, with most diamonds falling into the VS (very slightly included) or SI (slightly included) categories.” “[In a VVS1 or VVS2 diamond], inclusions are difficult for a skilled grader to see under 10x magnification.”
 Gemological Institute of America (GIA)